john-science/python_for_scientists/classes/13_pandas/lecture_13.md

     13    brown
     Name: HAIR_COLOR, dtype: object

-But, we probably want to change "brown" to "brunette":
+But, let's say we want to change any label that says "brown" to "brunette":

     In [73]: df.loc[df.HAIR_COLOR == 'brown', 'HAIR_COLOR'] = "brunette"
     In [74]: df